Janavi-S05/FinLedger/README.md

 # Transaction List:
 Comprehensive lists of income and expenses for easy reference.

-Stay on top of your finances and achieve your financial goals with FinLedger!
+Stay on top of your finances and achieve your financial goals with SpendTrack!